Get Your Best Mortgage Deal... FOR FREE!

 Average mortgage interest rates

-Mortgage rates vary between one lender and another so there is rarely any consistency.
-The interest rate you will be subjected to will be based on the promotional deal offered by the lender, the Bank of England base rate, your personal circumstances, the size of your mortgage deposit, and the type of mortgage that you have you chosen.
+Mortgage rates vary between one mortgage lender and another so there is rarely any consistency.
+The interest rate you will be subjected to will be based on the promotional deal offered by the lender, the Bank of England base rate, your personal circumstances, the size of your mortgage deposit, and the type of mortgage that you have chosen.

 Which type of mortgage has the lowest interest rate?